Cryptography (Fall 2025)

 You may also find useful the following lecture notes from a past edition of the course (although not reviewed by myself):

-- [7] Michele Laurenti, Lecture Notes for the Cryptography Course, Sapienza University of Rome, A. Y. 2016/2017.
+- [7] Simone Bianco, Lecture Notes for the Cryptography Course, Sapienza University of Rome, A. Y. 2025/2026 (work in progress).

 Exams